-Snowbirds who are ready to migrate back home after enjoying a summer retreat should take a few steps to prepare and secure their home before their journey.
+Snowbirds who are ready to migrate back home after enjoying a winter retreat should take a few steps to prepare and secure their home before their journey.
 While it may be easy to just pack up and leave, retirees should take the necessary steps to protect their home while they are away for an extended period of time.
 Here are a few snowbird tips so you can enjoy a worry-free vacation.

 It’s important to control the climate in your home when you are away for long periods of time.
 If you have a home in Florida, the heat or humidity from the sun and outdoor temperatures can get trapped in your home and cause damage to your woodwork and an infestation of mildew or mold.
 Adjust your thermostat to control humidity and heat levels, which will minimize these problems.
 You should also consider programming your air conditioner to run a few hours throughout the day to keep the indoor space cool and free of humidity.
 It’s also important to seal all windows and doorways, cover vents in the kitchen and bathroom with plastic, and close dampers in the fireplace.

 Unplug Electrical Appliances and Computers

 In order to avoid power outages, power surges, electrical fires, or damage to electrical equipment, it’s important to unplug most electrical appliances and computers.
 Most appliances also drain a lot of electricity so you want to avoid an increase in your utility bill when you are out of town.
 Depending on how long you’ll be gone, you may want to empty and unplug your refrigerator too.
 It’s important to empty and clean the inside of the fridge and leave some baking soda inside to eliminate any lingering odors.

 Check Smoke Alarms

 Before you pack up and leave, test all smoke detectors and carbon monoxide detectors to ensure they are in working condition.
 If you can’t remember when you installed the batteries last, it’s better to put in a new set of batteries to avoid failed alarms and detectors while you’re away.